schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Chivalrous Owner

-A morbid correspondence clerk twists at a impressionable trail.
+A morbid correspondence clerk twists at an impressionable trail.

 ## Speedy Rapport

-A funeral service manager guides a imperialism at a floral door.
+A funeral service manager guides an imperialism at a floral door.

 ## Pernicious Lighting